Wednesday, 3 November, 2021, LONDON, U.K.

 - Follow UKG on Facebook, Instagram, LinkedIn, Twitter, and YouTube.

 At UKG (Ultimate Kronos Group), our purpose is people.
 Built from a merger that created one of the largest cloud companies in the world, UKG believes organisations succeed when they focus on their people.
 As a leading global provider of HCM, payroll, HR service delivery, and workforce management solutions, UKG delivers award-winning Pro, Dimensions, and Ready solutions to help tens of thousands of organisations across geographies and in every industry drive better business outcomes, improve HR effectiveness, streamline the payroll process, and help make work a better, more connected experience for everyone.
 UKG has 13,000 employees around the globe and is known for an inclusive workplace culture.
 The company has earned numerous awards for culture, products, and services, including consecutive years on Fortune’s 100 Best Companies to Work For list.
-To learn more, visit ukg.com/en-IN.
+To learn more, visit ukg.com/en-GB.

 Copyright 2021 UKG Inc. All rights reserved.
 For a full list of UKG trademarks, please visit ukg.com/trademarks.
 All other trademarks, if any, are property of their respective owners.
 All specifications are subject to change.